The latest B Corp research

 Of those who expressed an opinion (excluding “don’t know” responses) from 2,175 members of the UK public polled:

-- 72% believe that business should have a legal responsibility to the planet and people, alongside maximising profits
+• 72% believe that businesses should have a legal responsibility to the planet and people, alongside maximising profits

-- 76% believe business have a responsibility to protect the natural environment
+• 76% believe businesses have a responsibility to protect the natural environment

-- 47% believe business should have responsibility to solve social issues; 36% do not believe that business should have this responsibility
+• 47% believe businesses should have responsibility to solve social issues; 36% do not believe that businesses should have this responsibility